ConnorY97/SimpleForum/markdown/docs/DreadEngine.md

 ## Dread Engine Mk1
 In university, I got my first taste of computer graphics through a course focused on real-time rendering using [OpenGL](https://www.opengl.org/).
-We had to create two 3D objects with textures and add a couple of lights.

-For my project, I used models made by other students and played around with [Phong Lighting](https://en.wikipedia.org/wiki/Phong_reflection_model) to light up the scene.

-I also set up the camera so it could move around and explore everything.
+We had to create two 3D objects with textures and add a couple of lights.For my project, I used models made by other students and played around with [Phong Lighting](https://en.wikipedia.org/wiki/Phong_reflection_model) to light up the scene.I also set up the camera so it could move around and explore everything.

 [Github](https://github.com/ConnorY97/DreadEngine)